fingerprintjs/aev/README.md

 Make sure every API call from a device is safe and trusted.

-Instantly detects rooted devices or emulators.
+Instantly detect rooted devices or emulators.

 The library sends a set of signals to the server.